centreon/centreon-documentation/en/installation/installation-of-a-central-server/using-packages.md

 These packages have been successfully tested in CentOS 7.x and v8.x environments.

+> Due to Red Hat's stance on CentOS 8, we suggest not to use said version for
+> your production environment.
+Nevertheless, these packages for CentOS 8 are
+> compatible with RHEL 8 and Oracle Linux 8 versions.

 After installating your server, consider updating your operating system via the
 command: